Rank::Bukvarix::Keyword - Keyword collection by keyword from Bukvarix

 Paid API key

-Possible API key restrictions that Bukvarix support reports when issuing a key:
+Possible API key limitations reported by Bukvarix support when issuing a key:

-- the number of rows in the report for each request
+- number of rows in the report for each query

-It is necessary to take into account these restrictions in A-Parser when using a paid API key.
+It is essential to take these limitations into account in A-Parser when using a paid API key.

-There are also the following rules/restrictions when using the API (they apply to all keys):
+Additionally, the following rules/limitations exist when using the API (they apply to all keys):

-The API key is purchased separately from the Bukvarix subscription purchase.
+The API key is purchased separately from the Bukvarix subscription.

-- You need to specify a list of keys as requests, for example:
+You should specify a list of keys as queries, for example:

 essay buy